-The actual debt, as calculated in accordance with the Prudential Code, includes the liability associated with finance leases.
+The actual debt, as calculated in accordance with the Prudential Code, includes the liability associated with finance leases and other long term creditors.
 The Council's debt levels are well within its operating boundaries and limits.

 5.3 PWLB Interest Rate Movements